inspircd/docs/docs/3/configuration/_connect.md

 threshold        | Number   | 10                      | The maximum amount of penalty that a user can have before being fakelagged or killed if fakelag is turned off. timeout          | Duration | 1m30s                   | The number of seconds after which an unregistered user is timed out.

+!!! warning ""
+    The `hash` field is currently optional but will be required in the next major version of InspIRCd when using password authentication.

+{!
+3/modules/_hash_table.md !}

 #### Example Usage

 Denies connections to clients connecting from 3ffe::0/32: